Ashishjob/Pokemon-Tamagotchi-1437/FinalReport.md

 ## **Future Plans**

-- Write everything in cleaner code and allow for less manual interactions from the player
-    - ###### Specifically the function used to load a previous game
+- Write everything in cleaner code and have less manual interactions from the player (specifically the function used to load a previous game)
 - Print the Pokemon's ASCII image each time the loop runs (just for nicer graphics)
 - Make the game have a hard mode, where the user is not given warningChecks or the ability to viewStats
 - Make the game harder in general with more significant changes to the Pokemon's stats